 Due to the combustion of natural gas, these heaters have a greater heat output than electric models.
 They are also available in a range of designs that can blend seamlessly into the outdoor décor.
 They require professional installation and need to be fixed to gas lines as well as be placed in a well-ventilated area for safety.

 So, when your customer chooses between electric or gas, it will depend on the size of their outdoor space, how well ventilated it is and whether they have an outlet or gas line available to run the heater.

 What Space is Needed for an Outdoor Heater?

 At Smart Fire, our Bromic Electric Heaters can be installed with minimal vertical clearance space, making them perfect for awnings and low ceilings.
-So when you consider the amount of space your client has for an outdoor heater, bear in mind that they do not need a premium amount of space.
+So when you consider the amount of space your client has for a commercial outdoor electric heater, bear in mind that they do not need a premium amount of space.